sherlifelix/blog/_posts/2019-07-05-top-5-countries-with-most-number-of-vegetarians.md

-  Italy, vegetarian food festival, Countries with vegetarian food festival, Vegan food, a big hit in germany and Italy, Is vegan or vegetarian food better than meat, will switching to vegan food make my health better, Are all Indians vegetarians, Are people switching to vegan diet as healthy lifestyle choice
+  Italy, vegetarian food festival, Countries with vegetarian food festival, Vegan food, a big hit in germany and Italy, Is vegan or vegetarian food better than meat, will switching to vegan food make my health better, Are all Indians vegetarians, Are people switching to vegan diet as healthy lifestyle choice, Italy has most number of vegetarians, USA has large number of vegetarians
 description: Food habits of most people are mostly influenced by their culture and the ...
 main: true
 ---